APSU this Week: Spring Dance Concert, Student Art Exhibition, Science on Tap - Clarksville Online

 The department will announce jury award winners – along with CECA Purchase Award and Summer Research Award recipients – on April 27th at the awards ceremony in The New Gallery beginning at 5:30pm.

-For more information on this exhibition, contact Michael Dickins, gallery director, at dickinsm@apsu.edu.
+For more information on this exhibition, contact Michael Dickins, gallery director, at .

 Sherry Deutschmann to speak at Legends of Business Speaker Series